 - Monthly Fee: a fixed amount charged by the card issuer each month for having the card

 - Reload Fee: the fee charged when you load cash on the card.
 This fee is typically charged by the retailer providing the reload service.

 - Purchase Fees: fees charged for each purchase.
 The fees may be different for purchases using your PIN (a debit transaction) and purchases where you don’t enter your PIN (a credit transaction).

 - ATM fees: fees incurred when withdrawing cash or checking your balance at an ATM.
 These fees can include a fee charged both by the prepaid card issuer and the ATM owner.

 Compare Other Features and Benefits and Less Common Fees

 Once you’ve narrowed your search and estimated your usage, you can choose a few of the lower cost cards to compare features and benefits that may not be critical but are nice to have–such as a high-interest companion savings account or a direct-deposit bonus.
 You can also compare less common fees that may not factor into your regular monthly cost of using the card but that you may incur sometime during the life of your prepaid card account–such as an inactivity fee if your account is dormant for a few months or a foreign transaction fee for purchases abroad.

-You can easily compare all prepaid card fees, limits, and features side-by-side on PrepaidCards123.
-On the search page, click the compare button under the card image in your search results to add the card to your saved list.
+You can easily compare prepaid card fees, limits, and features side-by-side on PrepaidCards123.
+On the search page, click the compare button under the card image for any two cards.
 Then click the Compare Cards button to open the comparison page.
 Here you’ll see all of the features, limits, and fees of the cards you selected.

 Making a Final Selection